AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59925-sorting-items-in-media-gallery.md

 ---
 title: "ACSD-59925: Sorting items in [!UICONTROL Media Gallery] by position in GraphQL"
-description: Apply the ACSD-59925 patch to fix the Adobe Commerce issue where items in the [!UICONTROL Media Gallery] were not sorted by position, leading to an incorrect display order.
+description: Apply the ACSD-59925 patch to fix the Adobe Commerce issue where items in the [!UICONTROL Media Gallery] are not sorted by position, leading to an incorrect display order.
 feature: Media, GraphQL
 role: Admin, Developer
 ---